rentry/rentry.github.io/_posts/2017-06-04-tarkovsky-stalker.md

 ![Stalker film poster](../assets/images/stalker.jpg)

 The first Tarkovsky film I saw was [_Andrei Rublev_](https://www.criterion.com/films/300-andrei-rublev) in college, and I was immediately captivated by Tarkovsky’s style.
-In reviewing _Andrei Rublev_, Steve Rose of _The Guardian_ [aptly describes each film Tarkovsky’s oeuvre](https://www.theguardian.com/film/2010/oct/20/andrei-rublev-tarkovsky-arthouse): “It is not a film that needs to be processed or even understood, only experienced and wondered at.”
+In reviewing _Andrei Rublev_, Steve Rose of _The Guardian_ [aptly describes each film in Tarkovsky’s oeuvre](https://www.theguardian.com/film/2010/oct/20/andrei-rublev-tarkovsky-arthouse): “It is not a film that needs to be processed or even understood, only experienced and wondered at.”

 Geoff Dyer, also of _The Guardian_, [says of _Stalker_](https://www.theguardian.com/film/2009/feb/06/andrei-tarkovsky-stalker-russia-gulags-chernobyl), “...it's not enough to say that Stalker is a great film - it is the reason cinema was invented.”